Days of hot weather grip Southern Europe, North Africa

 In Algeria, most of the regions of the north of the country have been placed on alert for heat waves.
 Fires ravaging mountain forests and villages in Algeria’s Berber region have killed at least 65 people, including 28 soldiers.

+In Italy, temperatures in the mid-40s C (over 110 F) in inland parts of Sardinia, Calabria and Sicily made for ripe fire conditions.
+But long spells of drought also were blamed.
+By the start of summer in Italy, vegetation had already withered from lack of rain and “essentially became fuel” for wildfires, Italian Civil Protection official Luigi D'Angelo told Italian state TV.

-Barry Hatton in Lisbon, Jovana Gec in Belgrade and Sylvie Corbet in Paris, contributed reporting.
+Michele Calamaio in Rome, Barry Hatton in Lisbon, Jovana Gec in Belgrade, Sylvie Corbet in Paris, contributed reporting.

 Comments